firebase/genkit/docs/dotprompt.md

 ## Multi-message prompts

-By default Dotprompt constructs a single message with a `"user"` role.
+By default, Dotprompt constructs a single message with a `"user"` role.
 Some prompts are best expressed as a combination of multiple messages, such as a system prompt.

 The `{{role}}` helper provides a simple way to construct multi-message prompts: